adobe/aem-core-wcm-components/CONTRIBUTING.md

 ## Issue Report Guidelines

 A well defined issue report will help in quickly understanding and replicating the problem faced, or the feature requested.
-Below are some rough guidelines on what to include when reporting an issue:
+Below are some guidelines on what to include when reporting an issue:

 * Title
     * **Descriptive** - Should be specific and well described.
     * **Understandable** - Should be readable at a glance.
     * **Succinct** - If the issue can't be easily described in a short title, then the problem is likely unfocused.
     * **Keyword Rich** - Including keywords can help with quickly finding the issue in the backlog.
-Component related issues can be prefixed with a bracketed with label with the component name, for example `[Image]`.
+Component related issues can be prefixed with a bracketed label with the component name, for example `[Image]` for the image component.
 * Description - See our [bug report template](.github/ISSUE_TEMPLATE/bug_report.md) or [feature request template](.github/ISSUE_TEMPLATE/feature_request.md) for details on what is expected to be described.
 The same information is available when creating a new issue on GitHub.

-See [this community reported issue](https://github.com/adobe/aem-core-wcm-components/issues/247) for an excellent example of how to write a successful issue report.
+See [this community reported issue](https://github.com/adobe/aem-core-wcm-components/issues/247) for a good example of how to write a successful issue report.

 ## Contributor License Agreement